Edimatic/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 #	SQL - More queries

-Certainly!
 Here are some more SQL queries covering a variety of scenarios:

 ##Select All Columns from a Table: